SteelCompendium/data-md-dse/Bestiary/Monsters/Elves High/Statblocks/High Elf Wyrd.md

 reason: 2
 intuition: -1
 presence: 2
-traits:
-  - name: Otherworldly Grace
-    effects:
-      - effect: At the start of each of their turns, the wyrd can choose one effect on them that can be ended by a saving throw.
-That effect instead ends at the end of their turn.
-abilities:
+features:
+  - type: feature
+    feature_type: ability
-  - name: Twystrd
+    name: Twystrd
     icon: 🔳
-    cost: Signature Ability
+    ability_type: Signature Ability
     keywords:
       - Area
       - Magic
-    type: Main action
+    usage: Main action
     distance: 1 cube within 5
     target: Each enemy in the area
     effects:
       - roll: Power Roll + 2
-        t1: Vertical push 3
+        tier1: Vertical push 3
-        t2: Vertical push 5
+        tier2: Vertical push 5
-        t3: Vertical push 6
+        tier3: Vertical push 6
+      - name: Effect
-      - effect: For each elemental mote adjacent to the wyrd, the size of the cube increases by 1.
+        effect: For each elemental mote adjacent to the wyrd, the size of the cube increases by 1.
-        name: Effect
+  - type: feature
+    feature_type: ability
-  - name: Summon Elemental
+    name: Summon Elemental
     icon: 🏹
     cost: 2 Malice
     keywords:
       - Ranged
-    type: Maneuver
+    usage: Maneuver
     distance: Ranged 5
     target: Special
     effects:
+      - name: Effect
-      - effect: The wyrd summons two elemental motes or two soot crows into unoccupied spaces within distance.
+        effect: The wyrd summons two elemental motes or two soot crows into unoccupied spaces within distance.
-        name: Effect
+  - type: feature
+    feature_type: ability
-  - name: Wyrd Warp
+    name: Wyrd Warp
     icon: 🔳
     cost: 2 Malice
     keywords:
       - Area
       - Magic
-    type: Maneuver
+    usage: Maneuver
     distance: 8 wall within 8
     target: Special
     effects:
+      - name: Effect
-      - effect: The wyrd shapes the land in the area as if it were loose clay, either raising the ground or pushing it down to create a trench.
+        effect: The wyrd shapes the land in the area as if it were loose clay, either raising the ground or pushing it down to create a trench.
 Any creature in the area moves with the terrain to its new higher elevation, or falls if the ground is lowered beneath them.
+  - type: feature
+    feature_type: trait
-        name: Effect
+    name: Otherworldly Grace
+    icon: ⭐️
+    effects:
+      - effect: At the start of each of their turns, the wyrd can choose one effect on them that can be ended by a saving throw.
+That effect instead ends at the end of their turn.
 ~~~